LouisSavoie/simple-karma/README.md

 # <img src="simpleKarma.png" alt="" width="22"/>SimpleKarma

-SimpleKarma is a Discord bot used to award "things" points.
-Things can be users, concepts, physical or digital objects, brands, or whatever you want!
+SimpleKarma is a Discord bot used to award things points.
+You can call the points anything, like Karma, Kudos, or just Points, and things can be users, concepts, physical or digital objects, brands, or whatever you want!

-Commands are formatted and limited in scope such that users interact with the points databases very deliberately.

 ## Commands
 - Syntax: \<prefix\> \<command\> \<thing\>(optional)